 - Black and white thinking.
 According to Gilligan, men tend to think in more “black and white” terms rather than “shades of gray.”
 Try to avoid unnecessary nuance when talking to Dad about his needs and his future.

-Since, as we’ve noted, there are many more women at senior living communities than men, Ms. Gerhardt’s observations aren’t completely surprising.
-But, as we also noted previously, the disparity is shrinking and senior living communities will need to adapt.
+Since there are many more women at senior living communities than men, Gerhardt’s observations aren’t completely surprising.
+But, as we noted, the disparity is shrinking and senior living communities will need to adapt.

 In the meantime, there are most certainly communities that aren’t hyper-feminized.
-Here are some tips for those who are searching for a senior community for their father, or another male loved one – tips to help you find the right environment for the “man’s man” in your life:
+Here are some tips for those who are searching for a senior community for their father or another male loved one, to help you find the right environment for the man in your life:

-- Ask about the number of men at the community, and look for one where men are at least 20%-25% of the residents (senior communities with a proportion of men much higher than that are quite rare).
+- Ask about the number of men at the community, and look for one where men are at least 20-25% of the residents.

-- Take a look around the community.
-Is there a pool table?
-Card room?
-A putting green outside?
-Are there common areas for men to congregate and socialize?
-How many men to do you see?
+- Take a look around the community and see if there are common areas for men to congregate and socialize.

-- Contact A Place for Mom.
-Our local Senior Living Advisors know the culture of the communities in their respective areas, so they can help you identify locations where a man might feel most comfortable.
+- Contact A Place for Mom and speak to local Senior Living Advisors who know the culture of the communities and can help identify locations where a man might feel most comfortable.

 Do you have thoughts about how to approach the “tough conversation” with Dad, about men’s role at senior communities, or about finding communities where men fit in?
-If you’re a man who lives at a senior community, what are your thoughts?
-Please join the conversation by commenting below.
+Share your thoughts with us in the comments below.

 Incoming search terms: